craftcms/docs/docs/commerce/5.x/development/orders.md

 {{ order.dateOrdered|date }}
 ```

-Note that when we check whether an order came back and immediately `{% exit 404 %}` to
+If the query does not return an order, we immediately call `{% exit 404 %}` to halt the request and render your project’s [error page](/5.x/system/routing.md#error-templates).

 The substance of this “receipt” view is entirely up to you—orders contain [a huge amount of data](#order-data), including line items, adjustments, transactions, status history, notes, custom fields, and more.